EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W01D04 Linux Fundamentals Part2.md

 > This command takes one argument.
 ```
-→ Using file to determine the contents of a file
+→ Using file to determine the contents of a file or the folder.
 ┌──(tetra㉿kali)-[~]
 └─$ file note
 note: ASCII text